fenixkz/rl_journey/Lesson-3/theory.md

 The state consists of 4 values and there are only two actions.
 Previously, in DQN our network would do something like this:

 1. Accept `[B, 4]` tensor (batched states)
-2. Output `[B, 2]` tensor (batches Q-values per each action)
+2. Output `[B, 2]` tensor (batched Q-values per each action)

 Our logic of picking action was just by picking an index of the highest Q-value of each instance in the batch.

 Now, our network output slightly changes:

 1. Accept `[B, 4]` tensor (batched states)
-2. Output `[B, 2, 51]` tensor (batches probability distribution of Q-values per each action, assuming 51 atoms)
+2. Output `[B, 2, 51]` tensor (batched probability distribution of Q-values per each action, assuming 51 atoms)

 How can we pick an action if we don't have numbers to compare and pick the highest?
-The answer is simple: we just take the expected value of each distribution and that is our Q-value.
+The answer is simple: we just take the expectation of each distribution and that is our Q-value.

 ---

-One more detail that must be discussed: Loss.
+One more detail that must be discussed: **Loss**.

  In DQN we used L2 loss (or Smooth L1 loss), but here we shifted our regression task towards classification task, so do we still use the same loss?
 No.

 We are using the loss that works with probability distributions: **Cross-Entropy loss**.
 Let's recap the pipeline: